 The tailless whip scorpion, aka the whip spider, looks a little like a cornucopia of different types of arachnids.
 With long, skinny legs they look like a spider, but nope.
 It’s not a spider.
 Its first pair of legs end in antennae that are used to help it see and locate prey, as they can’t see too well; even though they have multiple eyes.
 The large, scary-looking pedipalps look like giant, elongated claws.
-They look a scorpion’s claws, but this critter has no metasoma (tail) or telson (stinger).
+They look like scorpion’s claws, but this critter has no metasoma (tail) or telson (stinger).
 So, nope, they aren’t a scorpion.
 The pedipalps are used to capture prey as well as well as aid in grooming themselves.
 Even though they do have fangs or chelicerae, they only use them to tear their prey into small, bite-sized pieces.
 Then they lap up the masticated mush left behind.
 Yummy!

 First the Stats…